Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: Instantaneous
 Freezing cold blasts from your fingertips in a length 3 *(4.5m)* cone.
 Each creature in that area must make a CON Save, taking 2d8 cold damage on a failed save, or half as much damage on a successful one.
 The cold freezes nonmagical liquids in the area that aren't being worn or carried.
-At Higher Levels.
-When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 1d8 for each slot level above 1st.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 1d8 for each slot level above 1st.
 - **Classes**: Wizard
 *(Source: IDRotF, page 318)*